-Content Creation and Curation Capabilities
+Content Creation and Curation

-Being able to create custom learning content can be valuable for institutions and organizations of all types and sizes.
+Being able to create custom learning content can be valuable for associations of all types and sizes.
 LMS platforms vary in the extent to which they offer tools that allow content creation and curation.
 Some may offer content uploads only in DOC, XLS, PPT, PDF, TXT and RTF formats.
 Others may support elements such as links, videos and entire course packages.